 The Medical Records page explains how to obtain your hospital medical records and has the form that needs to be completed and returned to the hospital at which you had your test.
 Forms may be mailed or faxed.

 Will you send my exam reports to multiple physicians' offices?

 Yes, exam reports can be sent to multiple locations.
 Please inform the registration staff and technologist which offices reports need to be sent.

 Do I need a referral for a mammogram?

-CHI Health imaging locations are accredited by the American College of Radiology for Excellent Imaging.
+CHI Health diagnostic and imaging locations are accredited by the American College of Radiology for Excellent Imaging.
 Our personnel are well qualified, through education and certification, to perform and interpret your medical images.